jwhiteman/lucidsimple-blog/_posts/2016-01-24-pattern-matching-helps-reduce-conditional-logic.md

 ![Indiana Jones(/assets/jones.gif)](/assets/jones.gif)

-Note how pattern matching allows each condition to live on its own at "top level":
+Note how pattern matching allows each condition to live on its own at the top level:

 {% highlight elixir %}
 def fun(5, 3), do: 7